walker-617/Sign-language-detection/README.md

 ```bash
 cd Sign-language-detection
 ```
-Install dependecies
+Install dependencies
 ```bash
 npm install
 ```

 ## USAGE
-Start the react app
+Start the React app
 ```bash
 npm start
 ```
-This will launch react application in your browser at http://localhost:3000
+This will launch the react application in your browser at http://localhost:3000

 ### Application is live at https://asl-detection.netlify.app